go140point6/xahl-node/README.md

 ## to UPDATE

-if you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` then save them 1st with
+if you are updating from an older version, where the allow list was saved in `/etc/nginx/sites-available/xahau` you WILL need to save them FIRST with

         sudo nano /etc/nginx/sites-available/xahau